Can You Freeze Mozzarella Cheese?

 There was this fantastic deal on mozzarella in your local grocery, and you’ve bought way too much.
 Even if you and your family love it, having a dish with mozzarella topping for dinner seven days in a row is a bit too much.
 And you don’t want any of it to go off.
 That means you need a way to extend its shelf life, and freezing is the apparent option.

 That brings us to the question: can you freeze mozzarella?
 And the answer to that is a bit more complicated than a simple yes or no. Let’s talk about freezing this semi-soft cheese.

-Mozzarella is available in at least three forms: fresh (balls submerged in liquid), block (like Edam or Gouda), and shredded.
+Mozzarella is available in at least three forms: fresh (balls submerged in liquid), block (similar to hard cheeses like Edam or Gouda), and shredded.
 Knowing that is important because not all of them freeze well.

 Store-bought shredded mozzarella usually contains preservatives that help keep the cheese fresh.
 That means it usually has a long shelf life, and often you can finish the container before the date on the label.
 If that’s not a possibility, however, shredded mozzarella freezes well, so there’s nothing to worry about.

 Mozzarella blocks often have quite a long shelf life too.
 But if you can’t finish the block before its use-by date, that’s not a big deal.
 They freeze well, and the freezing process takes a couple of minutes tops.
 The only thing you should know is that it crumbles more easily after thawing, so it might make sense to slice it before freezing if you know you’re going to need it sliced.

 Last but not least, we have fresh mozzarella balls.
 If you scour the Internet for opinions on freezing this type of mozzarella, you will find they are all over the place.
 Some people say you can totally do it, while others swear against it.
 What gives?